-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Service specific policies were implemented and were available to all staff; however, some policies and procedures were not effective in ensuring safe care and treatment. - The provider had a good understanding of their performance against National Quality Requirements.
-These were discussed at senior management and board level. - Performance was shared with staff and the local clinical commissioning group as part of contract monitoring arrangements. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements, and the service had identified and responded to concerns raised around monitoring and prescribing of medicines in the service; however improvements had not yet been fully implemented and their effectiveness assessed. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Service specific policies were implemented and were available to all staff, although those relating to medicines management were not consistently in line with guidelines. - The provider had a good understanding of their performance against National Quality Requirements.
+These were discussed at senior management and board level on a monthly basis. - Performance was shared with staff and the local clinical commissioning group as part of contract monitoring arrangements. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements, and the service had identified and responded to concerns raised around monitoring and prescribing of medicines in the service; however improvements had not yet been fully implemented and their effectiveness assessed. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.